 - Thickener (optional).
 If you find yourself short on time, patience, or both, you may thicken the sauce with a slurry comprised of 1/2 tbsp corn starch and 1 tbsp cold water (see recipe card notes).

 - Seasonings (to taste).
 Salt and pepper to season the finished sauce as needed.

 How to Make Lemon Cream Sauce

 Step 1.
-In a sauce pan over medium-high heat combine the chicken stock, minced garlic, lemon juice and heavy cream.
+In a sauce pan over medium-high heat combine the chicken stock (or base), minced garlic, lemon juice and heavy cream.
 Stir and bring to a gentle boil.

 Step 2.
 Reduce the heat to medium-low and simmer the sauce, until it thickens to your desired consistency.
-This may take about 20 minutes.
+This may take about 20 minutes with stock, considerably less with base.
 If you’d like to shorten the time, make a slurry by combining corn starch and cold water and gradually add it to the simmering sauce while stirring.
 This will thicken it almost instantly.

 Step 3 (optional).
 After you are satisfied with the consistency of the creamy lemon infused sauce, taste it and season with salt and pepper as needed.